m-labs/artiq/doc/manual/rtio.rst

 Collisions
 ^^^^^^^^^^
-A collision occurs when events are submitted to a given RTIO output channel at a resolution the channel is not equipped to handle.
+Collision errors are possible when two events have similar or same timestamps.
+For example, a collision occurs when events are submitted to a given RTIO output channel at a resolution the channel is not equipped to handle.
 Some channels implement 'replacement behavior', meaning that RTIO events submitted to the same timestamp will override each other (for example, if a ``ttl.off()`` and ``ttl.on()`` are scheduled to the same timestamp, the latter automatically overrides the former and only ``ttl.on()`` will be submitted to the channel).
 On the other hand, if replacement behavior is absent or disabled, or if the two events have the same coarse timestamp with differing fine timestamps, a collision error will be reported.

 Like sequence errors, collisions originate in gateware and do not stop the execution of the kernel.
 The offending event is discarded and the problem is reported asynchronously via the core log.